-In this programme, you will develop three distinct skills required for innovation in leadership:
+In this Masters programme, you’ll develop three distinct skills required for innovation in leadership:

 - Critical approach to problem-solving.

 - Insight into your own professional development.